-Perhaps the oldest back-translation of all: In a 2006 article, Wang Cunzhong, then deputy director of the China Meteorological Press, argued that 台风 (taifeng) in Mandarin is an inherently meaningless word that was actually back-translated from the English “typhoon” sometime during the Ming or Qing dynasties.
-One of the explanations for the English word’s origin is the Cantonese toi fong (大风), which literally just means “big wind.”
+Perhaps the oldest back-translation of all: In a 2006 article, Wang Cunzhong, then deputy director of the China Meteorological Press, argued that the Mandarin word 台风 (táifēng) was actually back-translated from the English “typhoon” sometime during the Ming or Qing dynasties.
+The English word, in turn, may have been a transliteration of toi fong (大风), which means “big wind” in Cantonese.

 4. Chiang Kai-shek leads comedy of errors

-Mencius isn’t the only historical figure to get back-translated: In June 2009, Weibo user @高山杉 compiled a list of dozens of menxiusi of intellectuals’ names.
+Mencius wasn’t the only historical figure to get back-translated: In June 2009, Weibo user @高山杉 compiled a list of dozens of menxiusi of intellectuals’ names.
 The most notable was a 2008 book authored by Wang Qi, deputy head of Tsinghua University’s history department, who back-translated the name of Nationalist leader Chiang Kai-shek (蒋介石 Jiǎng Jièshí) into 常凯申 (Cháng Kǎishēn).
-Other errors included historian John King Fairbank (费正清), who became 费尔班德 (Fēi’ěrbāndé); modern Chinese philosopher T. C. Lin (林同济), now renamed 林 T. C.; and Taiwanese literary critic T. C. Hsia (夏济安), or “赫萨” (Hè Sā).
+Other errors included historian John King Fairbank (费正清), who became 费尔班德 (Fēi’ěrbāndé); modern Chinese philosopher T. C. Lin (林同济), now renamed 林 T. C.; and Taiwanese literary critic T. C. Hsia (夏济安), who was renamed “赫萨” (Hè Sā).

 6. Sang Zu makes art with war

-In 2007, the Chinese version of French theorist Guy Debord’s The Society of the Spectacle, published by the Nanjing University Press, back-translated the name of ancient Chinese strategist Sun Tzu (孙子, Sūn Zǐ) into 桑卒 (Sāng Zú).
-Sun’s masterpiece The Art of War (《孙子兵法》, literally Sun Tsu’s Military Strategies) was also very directly translated as《战争艺术》(War Art).
+In 2007, the Chinese version of French theorist Guy Debord’s The Society of the Spectacle, published by the Nanjing University Press, back-translated the name of ancient Chinese strategist Sun Tzu (孙子 Sūn Zǐ) into 桑卒 (Sāng Zú).
+Sun’s masterpiece The Art of War (《孙子兵法》, Sun Tzu’s Military Strategies) was also very directly translated as《战争艺术》(War Art).